nigeljohnson73/neoclock/README.md

 The PI will power up and run the Python clock in the background.
 It uses your local WiFi to get time and all that jazz.

 ## What about someone else's network?
-Luckily the cunning folks at Raspberry Ing allow you to create a text file on the SD card and set up the new WiFi.
+Luckily the cunning folk at Raspberry Inc allow you to create a text file on the SD card and set up the new WiFi.
 [Click here](https://forums.raspberrypi.com/viewtopic.php?t=259894} for more information.
 But basically,

 * Mount the SD card on your computer
 * Create a file in the root partition called `wpa_supplicant.conf`